-Kevin is an 18-month old boy who presents to the paediatric day unit with a 4-week history of temperatures and reluctance to weight-bear.
-The onset of symptoms coincided with return from a family holiday to a resort in Turkey, where he had had a brief diarrhoeal illness but had otherwise been well.
+Kevin is an 18-month old boy who presents to the paediatric day unit with a 4-week history of fevers and reluctance to weight-bear.
+The onset of symptoms coincided with a return from a family holiday to a resort in Turkey, where he had had a brief diarrhoeal illness, but had otherwise been well.
 His mother recalls him refusing to be put down on his feet and instead dropping onto his bottom when they returned home.
-He had come to A&E at this stage, where his temperature was 38.5oC and had an x-ray of his hips, which was reported as normal although difficulty in positioning was noted.
+He had come to the Emergency department, where his temperature was 38.5oC.
+He had an x-ray of his hips, which was reported as normal, although difficulty in positioning was noted.

-He subsequently continued to spike temperatures of 38-39oC which were only briefly relieved by paracetamol and ibuprofen, which he had been taking regularly throughout the illness.
-During this time his mobility varied between complete refusal to mobilise to cruising round furniture, and seemed to be transiently improved following paracetamol or ibuprofen.
+Kevin subsequently continued to spike temperatures of 38-39oC that were only briefly relieved by paracetamol (acetaminophen) and ibuprofen, which he had been taking regularly throughout the illness.
+During this time his mobility varied between completely refusing to mobilise to cruising around furniture, and seemed to be transiently improved following paracetamol (acetaminophen) or ibuprofen.
 His mother reported that he had previously been very active and used to run without difficulty.
-She had noticed that he seemed to be in pain when she changed his nappy.
+She had noticed that he seemed to be in pain when she changed his nappy / diaper.
 In the week prior to admission he had been waking at night crying with pain.

-His weight at 8.6kg was on the 2nd centile.
+Kevin's weight at 8.6kg was on the 2nd centile.
 Examination revealed a small, miserable, uncomfortable child with a temperature of 39.2oC.
 Heart rate was 160 beats per minute with a systolic murmur.
 His chest was clear, with no coryza.
-His abdomen was soft and non-tender, with a 1-2cm liver edge but no other organs felt.
+His abdomen was soft and non-tender, with a 1-2cm liver edge below the costal margin but no splenomegaly.
 He had inguinal and cervical lymphadenopathy.
 Ear, nose and throat examination was unremarkable.
 There was no bruising, erythema or petechiae on his skin.
 Joint examination showed no swelling, redness or increased temperature at any joint; range of passive movement was normal everywhere apart from the right hip, where internal rotation caused him to cry and wriggle away.

 Fever, and refusal to weight bear.

-Osteomyelitis, Perthes disease, Juvenile Idiopathic Arthritis, Leukaemia, Primary Bone Tumour, Developmental Dysplasia of the Hip, and Transient Synovitis of the hip may all have been on the initial differential diagnosis.
+Osteomyelitis, TB arthritis, Perthes disease, Juvenile Idiopathic Arthritis, Leukaemia, Primary Bone Tumour, Developmental Dysplasia of the Hip, and Transient Synovitis of the hip may all have been on the initial differential diagnosis.

 Kevin looked a little better and his temperature came down after a further dose of paracetamol (acetaminophen).
 Full blood count showed haemoglobin 75g/l, platelets 258 x106, white cell count 10 x 106 /L; C-reactive protein 89 (normal <10mg/L).
-Hip ultrasound scan demonstrated a small effusion and he was taken to theatre for a hip aspiration and synovial fluid cultured.
+Hip ultrasound scan demonstrated a small effusion of the right hip and he was taken to operating theatre for a hip aspiration.
 Blood cultures were positive for staph aureus.
-An x-ray of his hip showed erosion in the iliac bone on the right side, in keeping with osteomyelitis.
-He required a prolonged course of antibiotics and physiotherapy.
+Repeat x-ray of his hip showed erosion in the iliac bone on the right side, in keeping with osteomyelitis.